220808-Java-React-Enterprise/Delane-Thomas-P1/Doc.md

 - Committed and pushed to my branch to create a bkp while looking into catalina run command.
 (Resolved thanks to partner input, used the startup.bat file with windows cmd start)
 - Edited ContextLoadListener, added first test servlet and checked connection.
 - Created NewReimbursementRequest in dto request.
 Tested in postman with a simplified post request.
 Test successful can move on to other verbs.
+- Attempted DB connection with post request, data not persisting, data not being written to DB.
+Looking into it.
 - *Added;*
   - Directories:
   - Files: